snajder-r/IcyClimb/README.md

 ![Banner](Assets/Logos/heroBanner.png)

-This mini-game is my first practice VR project.
+IcyClimb is my first mini-project with Unity.
+Ascend an icy wall using your trusty ice picks and lead climbing.

 ## Attributions